mozilla/open-leadership-framework/_articles/whitepaper.md

 The altruism and idealism of openness connect people to one another through projects and organizations that invite them to build together for social good.

 However, not every open project or organization is fully open.
 Requiring a project or organization to open everything all the time would be a high barrier to entry.
-The Open Leadership Map (shared below)  is meant to help you think intentionally and strategically about when, how, and why to work open according to the needs of your contributors and community, whether they’re employees or volunteers, and whether you’re part of a fully open, community-serving social enterprise, non-profit, or research project or something else, like a for-profit company.
+The Open Leadership Framework (shared below)  is meant to help you think intentionally and strategically about when, how, and why to work open according to the needs of your contributors and community, whether they’re employees or volunteers, and whether you’re part of a fully open, community-serving social enterprise, non-profit, or research project or something else, like a for-profit company.
 The big idea is to discover how you can lead your project or organization to be more open, inclusive, and effective in making a difference in your contributors’ lives and in the world through increasingly open practices.
 Our intent is to help you, your community, and your project be "open by design," not only "open by default."

 ## What is open leadership?